 Warm but breathable pajamas help you sleep well when it is cold

-If you want to sleep well when it is cold, natural fabrics are better insulators (1) and naturally breathable (4) and warm you up just enough.
-Flannel is supreme!
+If you want to sleep well when it is cold, natural fabrics are better insulators (1) and naturally breathable (4).
+They warm you up just enough but do not cause you to sleep sweaty or clammy.
+Flannel is an excellent choice as the soft, woven thread and brushed fibers provide a luxurious feel that is gentle against the skin and helps to trap air for extra warmth.
 Wearing warmer pajamas also helps keep you comfortable if you have to get up in the middle of the night (2)

 Consider a sleeping cap or bed socks (1)